 Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 Hello fellow collectors!
 My name is Lynn Rosack and I live in Central Florida.
 I’ve been interested in trivets and other laundry day memorabilia since the early 1980s.
 Like many of you, I began slowly by finding trivets at flea markets and garage sales.
 I’d take them home and hang them on my kitchen walls, but didn’t know much about their age, origin or value.

 Things changed in 1994 when my husband Ed bought me a copy of A Collector’s Guide To Trivets & Stands by Rob Roy Kelly & James Elwood.
 Reading that book cover-to-cover was an eye-opening education in the history, manufacture, and endless variety of trivets.
 It gave me the knowledge I needed to become a more discriminating collector.

 After the year 2000 eBay and other online auction sites provided new opportunities to find interesting trivets.
 My collection grew in both quantity and quality; before long I’d accumulated enough data to write two trivet books.
 Many thanks to Bill Schroeder and Collector Books for making this possible, and to Ed for photographing all the trivets in both books!

 And finally, I really enjoy hearing from my readers.
 You’re invited to Contact Me with questions, comments or suggestions for future blog posts.

-PS: You’re invited to check out Ed’s photography blog Central Florida Photo Ops where he shares images and techniques that capture the natural beauty and essence of Florida.
+PS: You’re invited to visit my husband Ed’s photography blog ~ Central Florida Photo Ops ~ where he shares images and techniques that capture the natural beauty and essence of Florida.